AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 ## Security Issues

 *The examples provided here do not secure the autopatch against toll fraud.
-A lot can be done to prevent or reduce toll fraud, but the prevention measures vary by where you are located geographically.
+A lot can be done to prevent or reduce toll fraud but the prevention measures vary by where you are located geographically.
 Most of the prevention measures will be in extensions.conf.
 You can write contexts to reject certain number sequences.
-The [asterisk book](http://www.asteriskdocs.org/) should be consulted to see how to do this, Before placing any autopatch in service, please make sure you have secured your system so that toll fraud does not become an issue.*
+The [asterisk book](http://www.asteriskdocs.org/) should be consulted to see how to do this and you be done before placing any autopatch in service.
+Please make sure you have secured your system so that toll fraud does not become an issue.*

 ## Duplex and VOX

 Nodes with duplex set to 0 or 1 will use VOX automatically.
 Nodes with duplex set to 2 or higher can use phone mode.
 In phone mode, one can key up the radio by dialing *99 and unkey by dialing #.
 One can configure simplex autopatch to not use VOX, but simplex reverse autopatch must use VOX, so it is preferable to use VOX both ways for simplex nodes.
 Nodes configured for VOX autopatch should advise callers to mute their phone and unmute only when talking.
-Additional info in the [Simplex Autopatch](#simplex-autopatch) section.
+Additional info can be found in the [Simplex Autopatch](#simplex-autopatch) section.

 ## Selecting a VOIP Provider